lukechilds/docker-electrum-vertcoin/README.md

 All blockchain/vertcoind data will be stored in ./data/vertcoind and all ElectrumX data will be stored in ./data/electrumx.
 This is stored on the host machine and mounted on the docker containers as a volume, meaning it will persist across reboots/updates/containers etc.

+### Is this secure?

+Yep, this is built to have sensible, safe defaults out of the box. vertcoind JSON-RPC is only accessible from the ElectrumX container, it's never exposed to the internet, it's not even exposed to localhost.
+ElectrumX will generate a fresh SSL certificate on first boot and only listen for SSL traffic.
+Unencrypted traffic will be ignored.

 ## License

 MIT © Luke Childs